alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 I have learned a lot of Node.js with these two projects.
 </p>

+Even if your pet project gets nowhere near your original objective, the learning experience will probably compensate for it.

+**Pet projects are not just for job seekers;
+they are great for developers of all levels.**

 ### Getting That Job

 So you have decided you want a job.